 The application was subject to notification.
 All properties in McDonald Street and all properties along Mason Drive to the south of McDonald Street were notified, with one notice placed on the property and a notice placed in the Melton and Moorabool Star Weekly newspaper on the week of 29 July 2019.
-The notification period is still open and will be completed on 16 August 2019.
-As of 14 August 2019 nine objections were received, with any further objections to be reported at the meeting.
+The notification was satisfactorily completed and 14 objections were received.

-- Increase in traffic and insufficient car parking.

-- · Loss of trees.

-- No consultation.

-- Property devaluation.

-- Neighbourhood character, noise impacts, visual bulk, overshadowing and overlooking.

-- Failure to acknowledge previous objections and basing a decision on community care accommodation rather than re-zoning.
+- Increase in traffic and insufficient car parking. - Loss of trees. - No consultation. - Property devaluation. - Neighbourhood character, noise impacts, visual bulk, overshadowing and overlooking. - Failure to acknowledge previous objections and basing a decision on community care accommodation rather than re-zoning.

 - Other land is available for community care accommodation.

-- Safety.
+- · Safety.

 - Uncertainty about proposed development.